Family Farms in Rural Japan

-Putting the Environment Ahead of Profits
+Putting the environment ahead of profits

 Aso's farmers don't just work in Aso—they live there.
 So taking good care of the environment isn't just the ethical thing to do—it's the sensible thing, too.
 After all, they all breath the same air and drink the same water as their neighbors.

-Certified Sustainable
+Certified sustainable

 Mellow Monk® growers are all certified under Japan's Eco Farmer program.
 (That's "eco" as in "ecologically friendly").
 The Eco Farmer program is overseen by the Japanese government's Ministry of Agriculture, Forestry, and Fisheries.
 Its goal is to benefit consumers and the environment by promoting environmentally responsible farming methods.